Kubernetes resource placement from hub cluster to member clusters

 and ClusterResourcePlacement

-.
-Fleet supports these custom resources based on an open-source cloud-native multi-cluster solution.
-For more information, see the upstream Fleet documentation.
+Kubernetes Fleet supports these custom resources based on an open-source cloud-native solution which you can read more about on the open source Fleet documentation.

 A ClusterResourcePlacement

-object is used to tell the Fleet scheduler how to place a given set of cluster-scoped objects from the hub cluster into member clusters.
+object is used to tell the fleet scheduler how to place a given set of cluster-scoped objects from the fleet hub cluster onto member clusters.
 Namespace-scoped objects like Deployments, StatefulSets, DaemonSets, ConfigMaps, Secrets, and PersistentVolumeClaims are included when their containing namespace is selected.

 With ClusterResourcePlacement